Truemedia/lowbot-discord/README.md

-# Lowbot discord
+# Mind Stack discord
-Discord adapter for lowbot
+Discord adapter for Mind Stack

 ## This is a work in progress